SpoddyCoder/noha-k8s/README.md

 * A public IP bound to the master node
 * Working routes between master and worker nodes for the k8s port ranges
     * https://kubernetes.io/docs/reference/ports-and-protocols/

-## Build cluster

-Skip this section if you know how to deploy a basic kubernetes cluster.

 ### Install packages on nodes